DataDog/dd-sdk-ios/BenchmarkTests/README.md

 ## CI

-CI continuously builds, signs, and uploads a runner application to Synthetics which runs predefined tests.
+CI continuously builds, signs, and uploads a runner application to Synthetics, which runs predefined tests.

 ### Build